-Arrive at Chandigarh or Delhi Railway Station or Airport and come straight to the exit point.
-At the exit you will meet our tour representative who will accompany you for the drive to Shimla (2180 metres above the sea level).
+Arrive at Chandigarh or Delhi railway station / airport.
+At the railway station/ airport, you will meet our tour representative who will brief you about your upcoming tour.
+From there our driver will drive you to Shimla (2180 metres above the sea level).
 Once you reach Shimla, you will head to the hotel and spend the rest of the day at leisure.
 Enjoy a warm dinner and spend the night comfortably in your room.

 Arrive at Saharan after a 7 hours drive from Shimla via Kufri and other places

 After breakfast, you will drive from Shimla to Sarahan (2165 metres above sea level).
 On the way to Sarahan, you will drive through the foothills of Himalayas by visiting some beautiful places like Kufri, Theog, Fagu, Narkanda and Rampur.
 Later reach Sarahan and check into the hotel.
 Saharan is known for its 800 year old Bhimkali Temple, which also happens to be one of the 51 Shakti Peethams of India and an exemplary display of North Indian Himalayan architecture.
 You will attend the evening aarti at the temple after enjoying a breathtaking view of the Srikhan Mahadev Peak from Saharan.
 Overnight at Saharan.

 Stay for morning aarti at Bhimkali Temple, Saharan and then drive to Sangla